springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 ### Migration of specific style properties applied to dedicated cells

-- **TODO: what is a style? link to JSDoc/code**

 #### `mxGraph` style

+> A style is an array of key, value pairs to be used with the cells.

 [mxGraph line 50](https://github.com/jgraph/mxgraph/blob/v4.2.2/javascript/src/js/view/mxGraph.js#L50-L62)

-> For a named style, the the stylename must be the first element of the cell style:
+> For a named style, the style name must be the first element of the cell style:
 (code)
 stylename;image=http://www.example.com/image.gif